priyanshu-maity/priyanshu-maity/README.md

 ---

 ### 🎨 Fun Stuff
-- ⚡ **Fun fact:** Automating tasks makes me feel like a wizard. 🧙‍♂️
+- ⚡ **Fun fact:** If I can automate a task, you bet I will!
+It saves me time and makes life a lot more efficient.
 - 🧩 **Hobbies:** Reading self-help books, listening to music, and exploring the magic of AI.

 ---